aws-deepracer-community/deepracer-log-guru/README.md

 ## Announcement

-17th March 2024: Version 3.2.30 is now available which uses the latest versions of Python packages
+30th July 2024: Version 3.2.31 is now available which has been updated with modified tracks

 ## Introduction